icgrp/bert/docs/tutorials/sdksetup.md

 ## Vitis Instructions

 ### 1. Launch Vitis
-After launching Vitis, for the workspace to switch use the WORK directory you copied the files into above.
+After launching Vitis, for the workspace to use, just specify the WORK directory you copied the files into above.
 NOTE: this is different from the SDK instructions above where you created a subdirectory inside of WORK.
 Just use WORK in this case.

 ### 2. Create Hardware Platform and Application Project
 Next you need to create a hardware platform.
 Create one by clicking "Create